jsb58p/CS-303-Assignment-1/README.md

 		int findNum(int, int position = 1);

--A function to check if a certain integer exists in the array.
+A function to check if a certain integer exists in the array.
 If the number is present, returns the index where the number is present.
 If the number is not present, returns -1.

 -Parameter 1: int